 *Also see the Teaching and Primary Sources box in the Links tab of this guide.

-Grades 6 through 8 are a time of new friendships.
+Grade 6 is a time of new friendships.
 This lesson utilizes primary source documents and artifacts to relate the history of the One Team ethos at 'Iolani School and discuss the personal character of those who embody it.

 The following is primarily intended to complement your existing teaching units.